Kuharenko/env-manager/README.md

 ## License

-Env Manager is open-source software licensed under the [MIT license](LICENSE).
+Env Replacer is open-source software licensed under the [MIT license](LICENSE).

 ---

-By following the above steps, you should be able to easily install and use Env Manager to manage your environment configurations across multiple projects efficiently.
+By following the above steps, you should be able to easily install and use Env Replacer to manage your environment configurations across multiple projects efficiently.